Dro-Mader/Dro-Mader/README.md

 - 👋 Hi, I’m @Dro-Mader
+- 🧭 More than 30 years in IT
+- 🕶️ Product managment, software architecture, design and development
+- ♾️ DevOps, Agile, Scrum (and for those who remember...
+UML)
+- 🕸️ React, Angular, TypeScript, Javascript (and for those who remember...
+C++, Java, Lisp, Prolog, Corba)
+- 〰️ Relational databases, NoSQL databases
-- 👀 I’m interested in DAOs and web 3
+- 👀 I’m currently inspired by DAOs and interested in Web 3
-- 🌱 I’m currently learning smart contracts
+- 🌱 I’m currently learning smart contracts essentially with Solidity
 - 💞️ I’m looking to collaborate on projects that use Solidity
 - 📫 How to reach me
      - Discord: DroMader#4569 ...